-Learning Objective Participants will understand how feminist principles and gender transformative programming can be reflected and promoted in data collection design.
-Key Messages The voices of women and girls is essential for the measurement of gender transformative change and to align with feminist approaches to MEAL There is a wide variety of data collection tools that can effectively respond to indicators, and all have the potential to challenge power dynamics, align with feminist principles, and contribute to the measurement of transformative change - depending on the process of their use.
-Facilitator's Notes Make sure that before facilitating this session, you have a good basic understanding of the data collection tools and sources that are being discussed.
+Participants will understand how feminist principles and gender transformative programming can be reflected and promoted in data collection design.

+- Key Messages The voices of women and girls is essential for the measurement of gender transformative change and to align with feminist approaches to MEAL - There is a wide variety of data collection tools that can effectively respond to indicators, and all have the potential to challenge power dynamics, align with feminist principles, and contribute to the measurement of transformative change - depending on the process of their use.

+Facilitator's Notes •

+Make sure that before facilitating this session, you have a good basic understanding of the data collection tools and sources that are being discussed.
 You don't need to be an expert, but you should be able to answer general questions about different methodologies.

+Duration 30 minutes

+Activities • Presentation and Discussion (30 minutes)

+Resources •

+- Participant Resource Package - PowerPoint

+Technology

+- PowerPoint presentation - Zoom

+Facilitator Steps Technology Support

+Explain to participants that during this session, they will be examining the second components of the PMF that was shown to them previously: data sources and data collection methods for gender transformative programming.

-Activities Introduction (20 minutes) Activity (20 minutes) Wrap-up (20 minutes) Resources Participant Resource PackagePowerPoint Technology PowerPoint presentationZoom componer participants the pmF methods for get that was s hown to t hem previ ously: data - Start the PowerPoint and share the screen.
-Progress through the accompanying clide(s).
-Expected Result Indicator(s) Baseline Data Targets Data Sources Data Collection Methods Frequency Responsible slide(s).
-Follow the cues from the Facilitator when to switch slides.
-Outcome or results statement What is being measured?
-Where are you starting from?
-Where will you end up?
-Where or who is the data coming from?
-How is it being collected?
-How often is this data being collected?
-Who is collecting the data?
+- Start the PowerPoint and share the screen. - Progress through the accompanying slide(s). - Follow the cues from the Facilitator when to switch slides.

-Copyright © 2020 Canadian Partnership for Women and Children's Health
+Present the lists of data sources and data collection methodologies to the group.
+Have a brief discussion with the group to make sure everyone understands some of the different tools.
+Ask the group in plenary to share additional sources and data collection tools.
+Use the resource in Annex 15a to enrich the lists if needed.